 - Please sign/initial the agenda every evening.
 Feel free to check what your child has written with the homework listed on the class website/blog.

 - Look for notes from me in the agenda when you initial.
 Likewise, you may write to me by the same means.
 However, please have your child tell me if you have a note for me to read in this section and I will reply to your comments/questions.
 If your child does not tell me, I may not know that you have something for me to read.

 - Be on the lookout for any correspondence from the classroom and/or school regarding field trips, newsletters, photo days, special lunches, messages from the office, etc.

-- Tests – tests and quizzes that are returned to your child will go here.
+- Assessments – marked work, project rubrics, tests and quizzes that are returned to your child will go here.
 You can check your child’s performance by going over these papers.
-They should be corrected, as we usually go over the correct answers when they are returned.
-The test grade is also recorded by the student in his/her agenda on the day it was returned.
+Tests should be corrected, as we usually go over the correct answers when they are returned.
+A returned assessment piece is also noted in the agenda on the day it is returned.